vectara/vectara-answer/README.md

 When building your own application, you will need to:

-- **Create a data store:** Log into the [Vectara Console](https://console.vectara.com/) and create a data store (https://docs.vectara.com/docs/console-ui/creating-a-corpus).
+- **Create a data store:** Log into the [Vectara Console](https://console.vectara.com/) and [create a data store](https://docs.vectara.com/docs/console-ui/creating-a-corpus).
 - **Add data to the data store.** You can use [Vectara Ingest](https://github.com/vectara/vectara-ingest/blob/main/README.md#quickstart) to crawl datasets and websites, upload files in the [Vectara Console](https://console.vectara.com/), or use our [Indexing APIs](https://docs.vectara.com/docs/api-reference/indexing-apis/indexing) directly.

 ### Running Your Custom App